Gaudi-UFBA/ethereum-dapp-react-model/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Using model [React-app-model](https://github.com/Levysantiago/react-app-model).

-# Blockchain & React dapp model
+# Blockchain: React dapp model with Infura

 <p align="center">
   <img src="https://i.imgur.com/2t1Lh88.png" alt="project banner">
 </p>

-This is a blockchain dapp (Decentralized Application) model using React.js and Ethereum blockchain.
-In this model I'm using the Web3.js to communicate with the Ethereum blockchain.
-I also created a simple Smart Contract using Solidity language as an example only to show the process of compiling and deploying a Smart Contract.
-The objective of this repository is to offer a dapp model that has almost all tools needed to create a website integrating React.js and Web3.js in order to facilitate the creation of a dapp.
+This is a **blockchain dapp (Decentralized Application) model** using [React.js](https://pt-br.reactjs.org/) and [Ethereum blockchain](https://ethereum.org/).
+In this model I'm using the [Web3.js](https://web3js.readthedocs.io/) to communicate with the Ethereum blockchain and the [Infura.io](https://infura.io/) node to **deploy smart contracts** to a testnet, to get your smart contract **running almost like in real Ethereum network**.
+I also created a simple Smart Contract using Solidity language as an example only to show the **process of compiling and deploying** a Smart Contract.
+The objective of this repository is to offer a dapp model that has almost all tools needed to **create a website integrating React.js and Web3.js** in order to facilitate the creation of a dapp and also to **show how we can deploy our smart contract to a test network**, so you can see all the transactions happening and if you want, you can also use the [Etherscan API](https://etherscan.io/apis), which is **something really fun to play with**.

 [![Build Status](https://travis-ci.org/Levysantiago/ethereum-dapp-react-model.svg?branch=master)](https://travis-ci.org/Levysantiago/ethereum-dapp-react-model)